Green Cape area

 We are planning to upgrade the iconic Light to Light walk from Boyds Tower to Green Cape.
 This upgrade will see new walking track sections along the spectacular coastline and hut style accommodation at Mowarry Point and Hegartys Bay.

-We do regular hazard reduction burning to protect life and property in Ben Boyd National Park.
+We do regular hazard reduction burning to protect life and property in Beowa National Park.
 We also undertake ecological burns to produce habitat suitable for species with specific requirements and to provide for conservation of individual species.

 Understanding landscapes and geology